crsh/papaja/cran-comments.md

 ## Comments

-This is a resubmission, to address a Apple M1 issue (https://cran-archive.r-project.org/web/checks/2023/2023-09-26_check_results_papaja.html)
+This is a resubmission, to address the invalid use of 'paired' in formula method of t.test() and wilcoxon.test() (https://cran-archive.r-project.org/web/checks/2023/2023-09-26_check_results_papaja.html)

 All URLs are correct.
 Maybe the sites are blocking non-human traffic?